 Junior Advisors (JA) have been a cornerstone of first-year residential life at Williams College for the past seventy-seven years.
-JAs are Williams Juniors who volunteer to live with first year students and help them acclimate to college life.
+JAs are Williams Juniors who volunteer to live with first-year students and help them acclimate to college life.
 President Garfield first proposed the idea of an upper-class advisor/mentor living with first-year students in 1925.
-Garfield made clear the juniors were not to “act as proctors but that they were there simply to guide and aid the new men by precept and by advice. ” Junior Advisors are not paid by the college, and therefore their role is not that of an in-dorm police officer.
+Garfield made clear the juniors were not to “act as proctors but that they were there simply to guide and aid the new men by precept and by advice. ” Junior Advisors are not paid by the college and are not employees or officials of the college.
+Their role is not that of an in-dorm police or campus security officer.
 Just as Garfield intended, JAs serve as informal counselors and mediators, but above all JAs are friends, who just happen to know the lay of the land.

 The age of the fraternities threw some glitches in the path of Junior Advisors, however.
 JAs faced the hot seat in the late 1950s/early 1960s with accusations of being “rushing tools”, or using their advantaged position to recruit the most “desirable” freshmen to their respective fraternity.
 Problems escalated to the point where the JA selection committee determined the JA class could consist of no more than 4 JAs from the same social unit.
 The dissolution of fraternities in 1962 returned the role of Junior Advisor from a fraternity spokesperson to the less socially complicated position of “informal counselor” and friend that JAs still hold today.

 Support from the college administration has been a constant across the years for Junior Advisors.
-Along with the support of colleges presidents (after all, President Garfield believed JAs to be of the highest moral character), College Deans and JAs have always worked hand in hand, with the Deans lending support to JAs when needed, and JAs keeping the Deans abreast of first-years’ issues on campus.
+Along with the support of colleges presidents (after all, President Garfield believed JAs to be of the highest moral character), College Deans have always been supportive of JAs.
 John Hyde, former Dean of the Freshman Class reminded JAs in 1963 that “It is your personal counsel and example which bear the most weight with the freshmen.
 Get to know them as quickly and as well as possible,” all the while encouraging JAs “to drop by for a chat, for it is only with your help and cooperation that I can perform my duties effectively.”
 The reciprocal relationship between the Deans and Junior Advisors is essential in the success of the JA system.

 We are excited to announce the JAs to the Class of 2021